 - Estimate it yourself.
-If you have the loan details on hand, the easiest way to calculate the estimated APR on an auto loan is with a computer spreadsheet program.
-Check out the formula for how to calculate the APR on a car loan below.
+If you have the loan details on hand, you can calculate the estimated APR on an auto loan with a computer spreadsheet program.
+Check out the formula below for how to calculate the estimated APR on a car loan.

 How do I calculate APR on a car loan?

 To calculate the estimated APR on a car loan, we’ve put together a method using computer spreadsheet software.
 To go that route, you’ll need the following information:

 - Loan amount — The total amount you plan to finance, typically the price of the vehicle, minus any down payment or trade-in (a down payment or trade-in will lower the amount you need to finance, which can reduce your monthly payment)